Why Take the Leap! ?

 How will they meet?

 Your learning will be online, offline, in groups and self-directed.
-We will be using Moodle to deliver the activities and Zoom for the live sessions.
+We will be using an online platform to deliver the activities and Zoom for the live sessions.

 Will they get support?